Antima8649/Antima8649/README.md

 <h1 align="center">Hi 👋, I'm Antima Tiwari</h1>
 <h3 align="center">
-  A seasoned software tester with 2.5+ years of proven expertise in manual testing for Web and Mobile-based applications.
+  A seasoned software tester around 3 years of proven expertise in manual testing for Web and Mobile-based applications.
 I specialize in ensuring the quality and reliability of software through meticulous test case preparation, execution and issue reporting using various testing tools.